Contents

 Bulb mites are a problem of garlic that can go unrecognized unless you know what you're looking for or have your bulbs inspected by a plant health laboratory.
 They can reduce stands, slow plant vigor, and increase post-harvest diseases.
 Bulb mites have a very wide host range, but cause most of their damage to onions and garlic.
 Species from the genera Rhizoglyphus and Aceria are the most common garlic parasitic mites, with the latter being known as the dry bulb mite.

 Rhizoglyphus spp. are 0.3-1.0 mm long, have two or four pairs of legs, and are cigar- or bulb-shaped while Aceria spp. are banana-shaped.
-The mites' bodies are off-white to pale yellow in color and may be
+The mites' bodies are off-white to pale yellow in color and may be visible with a hand lens.

-Damage caused by Aceria tulipae with some secondary infection (white) Courtesy L. Du Toit, Washington State Univ. |
+Courtesy L. Du Toit, Washington State Univ.

-Banana-shaped Aceria tulipae on the surface of a garlic clove Courtesy M. Putnam, Oregon State Univ.
-Ext. |
+Courtesy M. Putnam, Oregon State Univ.
+Ext.

 Bulb mites survive in the soil on organic matter left behind from the previous crop.
 As long as there is decaying allium vegetable matter in the soil, bulb mites can survive in the field.
 The best way to control bulb mites is to allow the vegetation from the previous crop to break down before any new crop, especially garlic or onions are planted again.
 Some other management options:

-- Flood irrigation or heavy winter rain will reduce mite populations.
+Flood irrigation or heavy winter rain will reduce mite populations.

-- Hot water treatment of seed garlic is effective, but can decrease germination.
+Hot water treatment of seed garlic is effective, but can decrease germination.
 Put seed in water heated to 130°F for 10-20 minutes, or 140°F for 10-15 minutes.

-- Soak seed for 24 hours in 2% soap (not detergent) and 2% mineral oil prior to planting.
+Soak seed for 24 hours in 2% soap (not detergent) and 2% mineral oil prior to planting.

-- Dust bulbs with sulfur.
+Dust bulbs with sulfur.

 Blister Beetle